-For information regarding refund of registration fees upon withdrawal, refer to Fees and Refunds, page 75, or to the current Annual Class Schedule.
+For information regarding refund of registration fees upon withdrawal, refer to Fees and Refunds, page 71, or to the current Student's Registration and Advising Handbook.

-Students who receive financial aid funds must consult with the Financial Aid Office prior to withdrawing from the university regarding required return or repayments of grant or loan assistance received for that academic term.
+Students who receive financial aid funds must consult with the Financial Aid Office prior to withdrawing from the University regarding required return or repayments of grant or loan assistance received for that academic term.